rafales/injectpy/PROPOSALS.md

 resp = handler.handle(FakeRequest('/'))
 ```

+Note: while guice supports weird patterns for doing this - we want
+only to support list of bindings.

+If you need a more advanced pattern you can use factories and/or combine
+them with interceptors.

 ## Using attrs / dataclasses ✅

 If you don't like injecting dependencies through `__init__` method due to some boilerplate you can use `attrs` or `dataclasses` library.
 You can define your classes using class annotations while the library will create proper constructor for you: